BrianDMeuse/archivesspace/README.md

 ENCODING FOR THE DATABASE TO BE `utf8`.** This is particularly important if you use a MySQL client to create the database (e.g. Navicat, MySQL Workbench, phpMyAdmin, etc.).

+**NOTE: If using AWS RDS MySQL databases, binary logging is not enabled by default and updates will fail.** To enable binary logging, you must create a custom db parameter group for the database and set the `log_bin_trust_function_creators = 1`.
+See [Working with DB Parameter Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) for information about RDS parameter groups.

          $ mysql -uroot -p